1988 CFL season

-CFL News in 1988
+CFL news in 1988

 The Canadian Football Network reached an agreement with the CFL to extend its network for two more seasons.

 Game rosters were revised to consist of 20-Non Imports, 14-Imports and 2-Quarterbacks.
 The reserve list was lowered from 4 players to 2 players.
 In addition, if a team decided to dress 14-Imports, one of those imports had to be designated as a special teams player.

+On June 23, the CFL All-Stars defeated the Edmonton Eskimos in the CFL All-Star Game in Edmonton, 17–4.
+Although the contest attracted an All-Star record 27,573 fans, no such game has been held since then.

 On Monday, December 12, the CFL Board of Governors appointed Roy McMurty as Chairman/Chief Executive Officer and Bill Baker as President/Chief Operating Officer, succeeding Douglas Mitchell as the league's commissioner (both McMurtry and Baker served as the league's de facto co-commissioners for the 1989 season).
 Their appointments were confirmed on Sunday, January 1, 1989.
 The CFL Board of Governors also approved the sale of the Toronto Argonauts from Carling O'Keefe Breweries to Harry Ornest.